Continued from a previous exchange

 Steve There’s nothing in the actual wording of 2 Pet 2 or Jude which either states or implies an allusion to Gen 6:1–4.

 This is question-begging.
 As I’ve said, we need to ask how the original readers would have understood these passages.
-Given how widely-known the book of Enoch was, it seems these passages obviously are allusions to Genesis 6:1-4.
+Given how widely-known the book of Enoch was, it seems these passages obviously are allusions to Genesis 6:1–4.
 When we try to put ourselves in the shoes of a first century Jew, given what we know, that certainly looks like how he’d read it.
-Moreover, Enoch is clearly on Jude’s mind in vv 14-15, so it’s not much of a stretch to think vv 5-7 are dealing with similar material.
+Indeed, Jude presupposes his audience’s familiarity with it: Enoch is clearly on his mind in vv.
+14–15, so it’s hardly a stretch to think vv.
+5–7 are dealing with similar material.

 There’s also the problem of what Jude and Peter are talking about if it’s not Genesis 6.
 It could be something else—but what?
 Why discount the plausible explanation we have, when there’s nothing to replace it with?

 Of course, none of this is decisive.
 But the overall weight of evidence seems to push quite firmly in the direction of the traditional interpretation.

 Steve They’re “godlike” on Heiser’s interpretation, but of course, that’s not something I grant.